What happens to recycling and waste after it's collected?

 Steel cans and aerosols can be recycled into a variety of products including new cans, bicycle frames, pipes and train tracks.
 Both aluminium and steel can be recycled indefinitely without losing quality.

-Food waste collected from your brown caddy is taken to an anaerobic digestion facility in Hertfordshire operated by Tamar Energy (link opens in new window).
+Food waste collected from your brown caddy is taken to an anaerobic digestion facility operated by Tamar Energy (link opens in new window).

 Here, it is heated to a high temperature to remove bacteria and make it safe.
 It is placed in a sealed vessel where the mixture breaks down and the methane gases produced are collected.
 Electricity is generated from the methane gas collected, which is fed back to the national grid to supply local homes.